Marketing Attribution: Everything You Need to Know

 That being said, you might want to focus on one or two specific attribution models.
 Choosing the best model for your business can depend on your current needs and goals.

-For example, if you want to focus on brand awareness, the first interaction model can be handy because it helps you discover which channels users first discovered your business.
+For example, if you want to focus on brand awareness (as mentioned in the marketing attribution definition), the first interaction model can be handy because it helps you discover which channels users first discovered your business.

 On the other hand, if you want to learn which campaigns are the most effective in driving conversions, focusing on the time decay or last interaction model could be a great fit for your company.